wnodom/abc/apps/abc/000-preparation-and-introduction/welcome.md

 npm run serve 100
 ```

 Change "100" to the example number.
-Press control-C to stop the
+Press Control+C to stop the
 process so you can restart with another example number.

-## Introduction to "abc" - the first part of the class

-This is a standalone, ready-to-use set of files, sufficient for
-starting the class.
-The only tools necessary for this portion are a
-text editor, the web server, and the demo-API server.

-Live-server conveniently includes "live reload" in the box.
-It will
-automatically inject pages it serves with a bit of JavaScript to
-access a web socket to automatically reload the page when the source
-files change.
-This means you will not have to click refresh in the
-browser.

-Json-server provides a fake, demo API to use with learning steps that
-show API use.